 All TOEFL test scores should be reported through ETS to Institution Code 1836.
 A Department code is not needed, however, if one is required, please use “78”.

 MCS-DS applicants whose native language is not English and who do not qualify for an English proficiency exemption as described by the University of Illinois Graduate College will be considered for a waiver if they meet BOTH of the following criteria:

 Applicant is currently employed in a country where English is the primary language, as identified on this list.

-Applicant has a minimum of five years of continuous past employment record in a country (or countries) on the list above.
+Applicant has a minimum of two years of continuous past employment record in a country (or countries) on the list above.

-Eligible applicants will be required to submit supporting documentation directly from their employer(s).
-Documentation indicating the period(s) of employment and location must be sent directly to firstname.lastname@example.org.
+Eligible applicants will be required to submit supporting documentation, sent to the department directly by their employer(s).
+Documentation indicating the period(s) of employment and location must be sent directly to email@example.com.
 If such documentation cannot be provided, applicants must meet the Graduate College English proficiency requirement before the admission process can be finalized.
 To strengthen their application, these applicants are generally encouraged to submit official scores.

 If you have applied to a graduate program (MS in CS, PhD in CS) where departmental financial aid is offered, note the following:

 - To be eligible for all forms of financial aid awarded by the Department of Computer Science, a TOEFL iBT score (Speaking section only) must be submitted, regardless of eligibility of waiver for admission requirements.
 If currently working on an academic degree in the US or country whose official native language is English (not medium of instruction), this requirement supersedes the waiver of the TOEFL by the university.

 - This requirement is regardless of naturalized U.S. citizenship or permanent residency and is for any assistantships (RA or TA).
 Non-submission of these scores will restrict the department from giving full financial aid considerations.